Last Updated on January 29, 2022 by Zwivel

 In rare cases, doctors will take a scalp biopsy or perform a differential diagnosis in order to confirm a diagnosis of telogen effluvium.
 Scalp biopsies are used to diagnose numerous hair loss conditions, including telogen effluvium, alopecia areata, and female androgenetic alopecia (a.k.a. female pattern hair loss or female pattern baldness).
 Under most circumstances, however, the hair pull test is typically considered sufficient for a diagnosis.

-How is Telogen Effluvium Treated?
+How long does Telogen Effluvium last?